Drywall and other bad ways to build a shower

 I’ve covered this elsewhere but a shower should be waterproofed.
 So if you see a contractor tiling directly to cement board or Hardibacker then check and see if there’s plastic or tar paper behind the wall.

-If not, read these posts and have a talk with him or her.
+If not, read these posts and you’ll have to ask him or her why they chose a bad way to build a shower.

 4. Not replacing your old faucet